ucsdidea/data_analysis_machine_learning/README.md

 # Data Analysis and Machine Learning using Python
-Tutorial files for the "Data Analysis and Machine Learning" workshop, presented by the [IDEA Student Center](http://idea.ucsd.edu/) (part of the [Jacobs School of Engineering](http://jacobsschool.ucsd.edu/) of UC San Diego). **NOTE** this workshop is meant as an introduction to data analysis and machine learning, and therefore does not cover everything related to those subjects.
+Tutorial files for the "Data Analysis and Machine Learning" workshop, presented by the [IDEA Student Center](http://idea.ucsd.edu/) (part of the [Jacobs School of Engineering](http://jacobsschool.ucsd.edu/) of UC San Diego).

+**NOTE**:  this workshop is meant as an introduction to data analysis and machine learning, and therefore does not cover everything related to those subjects.

 ## Requirements
 - python